20 Free Things to Do in La Jolla, California

 Photo: Philipp Scholz Rittermann

-The Stuart Collection, an internationally renown sculpture collection on the campus of UC San Diego, is free to explore with a map that can be printed online or via a brand new iPhone app.
+The Stuart Collection, an internationally renowned sculpture collection on the campus of UC San Diego, is free to explore, with a map available for printing online or via an iPhone app.

-This collection is different from your average sculpture garden because some of the pieces are incorporated into buildings on site.
+This collection differs from your average sculpture garden because some pieces are incorporated into on-site buildings.
 The famous Sun God sculpture is part of the collection.
-The 18th sculpture installation, Fallen Star, is a crooked little house that kids will love on top of the engineering building called Jacobs Hall (open usually on Tuesdays and Thursdays).
-Note that if you are driving to campus, you’ll need to seek out metered parking or purchase a short-term parking permit.
+The 18th sculpture installation, Fallen Star, is a crooked little house that kids will love on top of the engineering building called Jacobs Hall.

 Stuart Collection